code-saturne/code_saturne/docs/doxygen/user_guide/smgr_slurm.md

   this batch would have exceeded 5 hours including the next case (CASE2/run1).
   Batch 3 only includes the last case at level 0.
 - In level 1, batch 4 is limited by the maximum number of cases per batch (2).
   Batch 5 only includes the last case at level 1.
-Batches 4 and 5 depends on all batches from level 0.
+Batche 4 depends on batch 1 and batch 5 depends on batch 3.
 - In level 2, batch 6 only includes the last case of the level.
-It depends on all batches from level 0 and 1.
+It depends on batch 6.
 - In level 3, batch 7 includes postprocessing and state analysis.
 The final batch depends on all cases from all steps.